Asian American and Pacific Islander Artists

-Starting May 21, 2020, send this digital “Care Package” to someone in need of support, inspiration, healing or creativity.
-Co-curated with members of the local Asian American Pacific Islander community, this virtual care package includes poetry, films, workshop and more.
+Send this digital “Care Package” to someone in need of support, inspiration, healing, or creativity.
+Co-curated with members of the local Asian American Pacific Islander community, this virtual care package includes poetry, films, workshop, and more.

 This project was inspired by the Smithsonian Asian Pacific American Center’s Care Package.

 Global Youth Exchange 2020